Code-Institute-Submissions/OnlineCookbook/README.md

 6. Added 'base.html' with layout, loaded Materialize, icons and custom.css.
 7. Added working home page with get_counts and extended get_recipes functions.
 8. Started automated testing.
 9. Added search_veg and search_cuisine functions, and relevant templates.
+Wrote automated tests for functions so far.
+10. Users can now submit recipes to the database, with the 'insert_recipe' function.